JordiLSG/jordilsg.github.io/index.md

 [Everhood 2](https://store.steampowered.com/app/1984020/Everhood_2)
 <img src="images/capsule_616x353 (2).jpg?raw=true"/>
-Everhood 2 in creation, by my colleague Chris Nordgren (Artist) and me.
+Everhood 2 made by my colleague Chris Nordgren (Artist) and me.
 I take care of all the coding aspect, from creating tools to Chris, to the gameplay, switch porting and modding support along with steam workshop integration.

 ---